thedevdepot/dotfiles/README.md

 * Customized Neovim setup with Kickstart.nvim
 * i3 config with Caps Lock remapped to Escape
+* i3 added screenshot capability with mod shift s and saves to screenshots folder in pictures
 * Optimized for efficient coding and text editing workflows

 #################################### Installation